alfie-ns/2003-CW/README.md

 - **Morgan McGovern & Harrison Buck**: Focus on the main game development and mechanics.
 - **Alfie Nurse**: Focus on AI and algorithm development to control NPC behaviour and game mechanics.

+## Development Notes

+- When you use the pu.sh script, you can just do `./git/pu.sh` in the root directory
+- The pu.sh script automatically pulls latest changes from main branch before pushing local changes

 ## DANGEROUS COMMANDS